Reviews Communities Blog FAQ Services About Contact

 Which title insurers are best for Coronado luxury waterfront in 2026?

 You should request endorsements for access and entry, encroachments and setbacks, location and map exceptions, and, where available, endorsements that expressly cover dock or littoral rights.
 Pair these with survey-backed coverage so the insurer can underwrite encroachments and boundaries accurately.
+For Coronado Cays properties, also confirm that slip rights are endorsed as appurtenant to the land.

 Yes.
 La Jolla and Del Mar face similar issues, including bluff setbacks, coastal access easements, and complex subdivision notes.
 You should follow the same process, add a survey, and confirm endorsements tailored to those topographies.
 Local underwriting counsel with recent files in those areas is essential.